 KnowledgeFacts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject. is a formForm refers to three dimensional objects.
 While shapes have two dimensions (height and width), forms have three dimensions (height, width and depth).
-The overall unity... of awareness or familiarity to better understand or be informed about the subject matterThe content of art is the meaning, message, and/or feeling imparted by a work of art.
-Content is inextricably linked with form, which refers to... (knowing).
+The overall unity of the visual elements in an art work; it is usually contrasted with content.
+Form is sometimes used to refer to the three dimensional aspect of an art work, as opposed to shape, which is seen as referring to two dimensional aspects. of awareness or familiarity to better understand or be informed about the subject matterThe content of art is the meaning, message, and/or feeling imparted by a work of art.
+Content is inextricably linked with form, which refers to the pictorial aspects of art.
+In an artwork, the subject matter is what the image literally depicts.
+The content of the artwork is what the image means. (knowing).

 Being clear about knowledge is essential to organise learning, inform planning and how we set out our curriculumIn education, a curriculum (or curricula) is broadly defined as the totality of student experiences that occur in the educational process.
-The term often refers specifically to a planned....
+The term often refers specifically to a planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals.
+A curriculum may incorporate the planned interaction of pupils with instructional content, materials, resources, and processes for evaluating the attainment of educational objectives.
+Curricula are split into several categories: the explicit, the implicit (including the hidden), the excluded, and the extracurricular.
+Curricula may be tightly standardized or may include a high level of instructor or learner autonomy.
+Many countries have national curricula in primary and secondary education, such as the United Kingdom's National Curriculum..
 The acquisition of knowledge and (applied) skillsTechniques and attributes acquired through learning, engagement and practice are considered by some artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined... educators as the foundation of any learning experience.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media. educators as the foundation of any learning experience.

 There are also competing ideas about knowledge and knowing, which question how best we might organise knowledge into ‘domains’ to clarify the different knowledge functions.